-The NASDTEC Manual is published annually and is the most comprehensive manual on the certification requirements and practices in the United States and Canada (see www.NASDTEC.org).
-NASDTEC has also developed an Interstate Contract agreement.
-The Interstate Contract facilitates the movement of educators among the states and other jurisdictions that are members of NASDTEC and have signed the Contract.
-Although there may be conditions applicable to individual states such as their own assessment requirements, the Contract makes it possible for an educator who has completed an approved program and/or who holds a certificate or license in one state to earn a certificate or license in another state.
+The NASDTEC Manual is published annually and is the most comprehensive manual on the certification requirements and practices in the United States and Canada (see www.NASDTEC.net.)
+NASDTEC has also developed an Interstate Agreement.
+The NASDTEC Interstate Agreement facilitates the movement of educators among the states and other jurisdictions that are members of NASDTEC and have signed the Agreement.
+Although there may be conditions applicable to individual states such as their own assessment requirements, the Agreement makes it possible for an educator who has completed an approved program and/or who holds a certificate or license in one state to earn a certificate or license in another state.
 Receiving states may impose certain special requirements that must be met in a reasonable period of time.
 For example, a state may require a history teacher to have coursework in that state's history.
-As of September 2020, 50 states or jurisdictions have signed the Interstate Contract.
+As of September 2020, at least 50 states or jurisdictions have signed the NASDTEC Interstate Agreement.

 Over the course of the two-year ACE experience, candidates will be reminded of the expectation to seek a state teaching license should they wish to remain in teaching.
 Each state has different requirements for this license, and generally these requirements include successfully completing a general knowledge exam and an exam in the content area one wishes to teach.
 ACE graduates may always feel free to contact the ACE Licensing Advisor concerning the required exam for potential states.
-Generally, states require that you pass the required exams, complete an application and criminal history check for that state, and either have your Indiana license or have a completed verification form from the ACE Licensing Advisor attesting that you have completed an approved program in Indiana.
+Generally, states require an individual to pass the required exams, complete a state application and criminal history check, and either have their Indiana license or have a completed verification form from the ACE Licensing Advisor attesting that they have completed an approved program in Indiana.

 Indiana Licensure.
 Upon completion of the M.Ed.
 Program, which includes passing all required exams, all ACE graduates are eligible to receive a teaching license in the state of Indiana since the ACE M.Ed. is a state-approved program in Indiana.
-The graduating ACE teachers should upload appropriate paperwork including CPR and suicide prevention verifications.
+The graduating ACE teachers should upload appropriate paperwork to their license applications, including valid CPR and suicide prevention certificates, as well as their Praxis pedagogy score report.
 Once the application to the Indiana Department of Education is completed, it takes just a few days to receive notification that a license can be downloaded.
-For candidates wishing to secure teaching positions for the fall following graduation, upon request a letter can be written by the ACE Licensing Office stating that all requirements have been met and the license is in process.
+For candidates wishing to secure teaching positions for the fall following graduation, a letter can be written by the ACE Licensing Office upon request, stating that all requirements have been met, and the license is in process.